 These are warm and cozy with an elastic waistband — size up for good measure.

-These drawstring lounge pants are oh-so-comfy and they have pockets!
+These drawstring lounge shorts are oh-so-comfy and they have pockets!

 and last but not least….